KittyGiraudel/site/_posts/2013-07-22-chromebook-review.md

 The Chromebook is a web-based laptop, running on a web-based OS to use web-based applications.
 If you can't stand Google services or don't plan on having internet, this laptop isn't for you.

-Thus, the OS taskbar shortcuts essentially open new tabs in Chrome to Google services (Gmail, Google Drive, Youtube, Chrome Web Store, Google Maps, Google+...).
+Thus, the OS taskbar shortcuts essentially open new tabs in Chrome to Google services (Gmail, Google Drive, Youtube, Chrome Web Store, Google Maps, Google+…).

 On a side note, Chrome OS comes with a built-in yet very simplistic image editor.
 This may sounds irrelevant but when you have images you want to crop / rotate for articles, this is really rad.